r3card0/Python-errors/starting.md

+# ValueError

-ValueError: If using all scalar values, you must pass an index
+### ValueError: If using all scalar values, you must pass an index

 This errors appears when i run this code to create a dataframe
 ````